About

 About Me:

-I teach Christian history at Hardin-Simmons University in Abilene, Texas.
-I have two beautiful children and a wonderful wife who teaches Old Testament and Hebrew.
+I am currently the pastor of First Presbyterian Church in Roswell, NM.
+I taught Christian History for almost thirty years at a university in Texas.
+I have two beautiful children and a wonderful wife who is a rector at an Episcopalian church.
 I love hiking through tall Ponderosa Pines and Aspens, watching sunrises slowly turn from burnt orange to peach, and reading just about anything.
 I only sip coffee that I’ve roasted myself, and I prefer warm conversation with friends face to face over anything the internet has to offer.

 Some of my favorite topics that you will find here are, of course, Christian history, but then also excerpts from my journal, contemplative practices and theology, nature, poetry, witty humor I find in every day stuff, and quotes from books I’m reading.